-A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship or nationality.
+A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport.

-Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel under the Visa Waiver Program.
-The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.
-If you cannot find what you are looking for here, please visit Travel.State.gov for additional information.
+The Visa section of this website is about U.S. visas for foreign citizens and nationals to travel to the United States.
+Visit Travel.State.gov for additional information.

-Note: U.S. citizens do not need a U.S. visa for travel to the United States, but when planning travel abroad a U.S. citizen may need a visa issued by the embassy or consulate of the country they wish to visit.
+Note: U.S. citizens do not need a U.S. visa for travel to the United States.
+When planning travel abroad a U.S. citizen may need a visa issued by the embassy or consulate of the country they wish to visit.

 The Consular Section is committed to the protection of U.S. citizens at home and abroad.
 We protect U.S. borders by facilitating travel for legitimate visa applicants while screening out persons who might do us harm or are otherwise ineligible for a visa under U.S. immigration laws.
 We ensure the safety and welfare of U.S. citizens living or traveling overseas by providing both routine and emergency services.
 At all times, we strive to provide quality service consistent with U.S. laws and regulations.

 The Consular Section is open from 7:30 a.m. to 4:30 p.m.
 Monday through Thursday and 7:00 a.m. to 12:00 p.m. on Friday (except on U.S. and Guatemalan holidays